ThongNguyen551/Home-Credit-Scoring/README.md

 # Home-Credit-Scoring
 - This is my personal project on working with tabular data.
 It contains both codes and literature review.
+Due to limitations of resouces, I could not manage to train with all data (greater than 1.5 millions instances.
+Instead, I resampled 305,000 instances after multicollinearity filtering with VIF.
+These instanced were used for feature selection and training model for later tasks

 ## Evironment and Packages
 Python 3.9